 What is the Additional Child Tax Credit (ACTC)?

-The Additional Child Tax Credit is a refund that you may receive if your Child Tax Credit is greater than the total amount of income taxes you owe.
-For instance, if you’re eligible for a $2,000 Child Tax Credit and you owe $1,000 in taxes, you may receive the remaining $1,000 credit as a refund under the Additional Child Tax Credit.
+The Additional Child Tax Credit is a refundable credit that you may receive if your Child Tax Credit is greater than the total amount of income taxes you owe.
+For instance, if you’re eligible for a $2,000 Child Tax Credit and your taxes are only $1,000, you may add the remaining $1,000 credit to your refund.

-What is the maximum amount of refund given for the Additional Child Tax Credit?
+What is the maximum amount of Additional Child Tax Credit?

 Is there an income requirement?